ugent-korea/pytorch-interpretable-loss-functions-for-deep-learing-based-biomedical-image-segmentation-models/README.md

 We evaluated the difference between the loss functions by observing the performance of the model.
 The performance of the model is determined by three criteria: pixel-wise accuracy, intersection-over-union (IoU), and prediction confidence.
-We focused on comparing the difference in these criteria between the cross- entropy loss with different class weights and the focal losses with different {\gamma}.
+We focused on comparing the difference in these criteria between the cross- entropy loss with different class weights and the focal losses with different \gamma	.
 We now provide results for each 3 of the criterion obtained throughout the training.

 <table border=0 width="99%" >